hantingxie/gamesparks-docs-v2/MARKDOWN/SDK Center/Construct 2.md

 <q>**Where do I get the API Key and Secret?** You can copy the API Key and API Secret from the [Game Overview](/Documentation/Game Overview/README.md) page of your game in the GameSparks portal.</q>

-Once this information has been entered, you can initialize the SDK and begin making calls to GameSparks.
-Before we can make any requests to the platform, we first have to initialize for the stage we are at.
+When you've entered your game's API Key and Secret, you can initialize the SDK.
+Before we can make any requests to the GameSparks platform, we first have to initialize for the stage we are at.
 There are 2 actions for this: *initPreview* and *initLive*.

 An example of initializing the SDK is to initialize at the start of the layout.
-In the event sheet this would look like the following:
+In the event sheet this would look like this:

 ![](img/Construct/4.png)

-## Using the SDK
+## Sending Requests to GameSparks

-Each request to the GameSparks platform can be paired with an event listener that will trigger on response.
+With the Construct SDK sending a plain request into the GameSparks platform is not feasible - you'll get a response back but you won't be able to interpret the response.
+Each request to the GameSparks platform should be paired with an event listener that will trigger on response.

 For example, you can use *onInit* to run additional events once the Initialization to GameSparks has completed.
 In the example below, we make an *AuthenticationRequest* once the platform has been initialized:

 ![](img/Construct/5.png)